Skip to content

 Compound growth each side, difference.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 One figure by itself is fragile.
-The lifestyle creep calculator, the savings rate calculator, and the alcohol spending calculator cover adjacent ground — the answer to any one of them changes how you read the output from this tool.
-Worth a few minutes each, honestly.
+The lifestyle creep calculator, the savings rate calculator, and the spending category breakdown calculator cover adjacent ground — the answer to any one of them changes how you read the output from this tool.
+Pair this result with a spending audit and a month or two of tracking to anchor the lifestyle inflation rate in real behaviour.

 Example Scenario